UniMath/agda-unimath/src/metric-spaces/cauchy-pseudocompletions-of-indexed-sums-pseudometric-spaces.lagda.md

   where

   compute-cauchy-pseudocompletion-indexed-sum-Pseudometric-Space :
-    cauchy-pseudocompletion-indexed-sum-Pseudometric-Space A P ＝
+    indexed-sum-cauchy-pseudocompletion-Pseudometric-Space A P ＝
-    indexed-sum-cauchy-pseudocompletion-Pseudometric-Space A P
+    cauchy-pseudocompletion-indexed-sum-Pseudometric-Space A P
   compute-cauchy-pseudocompletion-indexed-sum-Pseudometric-Space =
-    inv
-      ( eq-isometric-equiv-Pseudometric-Space
+    eq-isometric-equiv-Pseudometric-Space
       ( indexed-sum-cauchy-pseudocompletion-Pseudometric-Space A P)
       ( cauchy-pseudocompletion-indexed-sum-Pseudometric-Space A P)
       ( isometric-equiv-indexed-sum-cauchy-pseudocompletion-Pseudometric-Space
         ( A)
-          ( P)))
+        ( P))
 ```